itsananderson/electron/docs/tutorial/electron-versioning.md

 * A new release branch is created that includes the latest set of features.
 It is published as `2.0.0-beta.1`.
 ![New Release Branch](../images/versioning-sketch-3.png)
-* A bug fix comes into master that can be backported to the release branch.
+* A bug fix comes into `main` that can be backported to the release branch.
 The patch is applied, and a new beta is published as `2.0.0-beta.2`.
 ![Bugfix Backport to Beta](../images/versioning-sketch-4.png)
 * The beta is considered _generally stable_ and it is published again as a non-beta under `2.0.0`.
 ![Beta to Stable](../images/versioning-sketch-5.png)
-* Later, a zero-day exploit is revealed and a fix is applied to master.
+* Later, a zero-day exploit is revealed and a fix is applied to `main`.
 We backport the fix to the `2-0-x` line and release `2.0.1`.
 ![Security Backports](../images/versioning-sketch-6.png)

 A few examples of how various SemVer ranges will pick up new releases: